mrakgr/Supabase-FTS-Trial/readme.md

 https://g.co/gemini/share/41503c48d68d
 https://ask.replit.com/t/docker-in-replit/14766

 Unfortunately, it doesn't seem like it is possible to setup Supabase locally due to the lack of Docker on Replit.
+The CLI tool tries getting the Docker image for Supabase and then aborts.

 The CLI tool works, so I'll focus on using just it with a remote db.